magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 n|    Go the column n in the current line
 ```

-The difference between `f` and `t` is that `f` takes you to the first letter of the match and `t` takes you till (right before) the first letter of the match.
-So if you want to search for "h" and land on "h", use `fh`.
-If you want to search for first "h" and land right before the match, use `th`.
-If you want to go to the *next* occurrence of the last current line search, use `;`.
-To go to the previous occurrence of the last current line match, use `,`.
 ```plaintext
 f    Search forward for a match in the same line
 F    Search backward for a match in the same line